vaclavhanzl/prak/README.md

 The binding script for praat is NOT in this repository yet.
 Please use command line from the terminal, as described above.
 ## Discussions and Contact
-You can discuss hacktrack in public here in [Discussions](https://github.com/vaclavhanzl/prak/discussions).
+You can discuss prak in public here in [Discussions](https://github.com/vaclavhanzl/prak/discussions).
 If you want to tell me more personally that you love this or hate this, message @vaclav512 on Twitter.

 ## Thanks